 Do you belong to the growing crowd of concerned citizens that actually want to ACT and give back to nature what humanity has been taking away for decades?
-Likely your new-year resolutions for 2018 contain lifestyle changes like less use of plastic bags, buying carbon off-sets and switching to green energy.
+Likely your New Year’s Resolution for 2018 contain lifestyle changes like less use of plastic bags, buying carbon off-sets and switching to green energy.
 Yes, right.
 Not very exciting perhaps.
 Going on an eco-holiday however sounds like doing good and fun at the same time.

 Think about it.
 To observe and conserve wildlife, or actually assist conservation research as a volunteer, getting some environmental education for you and your loved ones on the way.
 Stepping off the tourist trail, enjoying stunning scenery and actually communicate, share and eat with helpful and friendly locals.
 Reconnect with your travel companions, local guides and …yourself!

 Greece, as a prime tourist destination and biodiversity hotspot in need of a little help (no, that economic crisis is not yet over and affecting nature conservation and environmental management in many negative ways) poses the ideal background for eco-holidays.
-Here are 5 ways where you could step in:
+Here are 5 New Year’s Resolution ideas where you could step in:

 Along its impressive coastline the Greek Islands and the shores of mainland Greece 4 types of sea-turtles can be found.
 The only one species breeding here is the Leatherback turtle or Caretta caretta.
 You can join the hundreds of volunteers of Sea Turtle Protection Society Archelon that protect the nests and hatchlings each Summer.
 Volunteers as young as 8 years-old are welcome!
 For short term-volunteering (1-week duration) contact us at email@example.com and check out the program here.
 Long-term volunteers better check out www.archelon.gr.
 Period: June-September but year-round volunteering at the Sea Turtle Rescue Center in the coastal Athens region!